neha-mandal/Whatsapp_Chat_Analyser/README.md

 streamlit run app.py
 ```
 2. Upload a WhatsApp chat export file (`.txt`).
+3. Please ensure the time is in 24 hr format (If not ,change your device's time format before exporting the chat).
-3. View and analyze various statistics and visualizations.
+4. View and analyze various statistics and visualizations.

 ## File Structure
 ```